illinoistech-itm/jhajek/itmd-521/labs/module-04/Readme.md

 Screenshot goes here

-### Screenshot of the printSchema inferred in Scala

-Screenshot goes here

-### Screenshot of the printSchema programmatically in Scala

-Screenshot goes here

-### Screenshot of the printSchema via DDL in Scala

-Screenshot goes here

 ### Deliverable

-Submit to Blackboard the URL to the folder in your GitHub repo.
-I will clone your code, compile it, and run it to test the functionality.
-Include your `build.sbt` file as well, but not your build artifacts.
+Using this template, under the itmd-521 directory in your local repository, create a sub-directory named labs.
+Under that create another subdirectory named module-03 and place this Readme.md file in that directory along with a folder for images. `itmd-521` > `labs` > `module-04`

-Due at the **Start of class** September 17th 5:00 pm
+Due at the **Start of class** February 13th 3:15pm